linkplayapp/linkplay_sdk_doc/en/android/Device.md

 ### OTA

+When the firmware is upgraded, the device must be connected to Wi-Fi, and Wi-Fi must have a network to enable the OTA function.
+You can use the getDeviceInternetStatus method in LPDeviceInfo to determine whether the current device has a network.
+For the device, under normal circumstances, no matter whether the device upgrades successfully or fails, it will be connected to the Wi-Fi before the upgrade.
+If the upgrade fails for some reason, you can wait for the device to reconnect and try the upgrade again.<br><br>

  OTA SDK implments check, trigger function.
 When in OTA, there're 3 steps: download, updating, rebooting, which state is MV_UP_STATUS_DOWNLOAD_START, MV_UP_STATUS_WRITE_START, MV_UP_STATUS_REBOOT